sharpjs/PSql/README.md

 [![NuGet](https://img.shields.io/powershellgallery/v/PSql.svg)](https://www.powershellgallery.com/packages/PSql)
 [![NuGet](https://img.shields.io/powershellgallery/dt/PSql.svg)](https://www.powershellgallery.com/packages/PSql)

-2.0 nearing release.
-This is a new C# rewrite of a previous script module already used in production code.
+PSql 2.x is a C# rewrite of what previously was a script module.
+The script module has been used for years in production code.
+PSql 2.x has seen limited production use too, with more planned in 2022.

 ## Installation